Introduction

 Immunoblotting

-Cells were lysed in ice-cold RIPA buffer (50mM Tris-HCl pH 7.4, 1% NP-40, 0,25% Na-Deoxycholate, 120mM NaCl, 1mM EDTA, 1mM PMSF, 1µg/mL Leupeptine/ Aprotinin/ Pepstatin , 1mM Na3VO4/ Na4P2O7/ NAF) and mixed with 5xLaemmli Buffer.
+Cells were lysed in ice-cold RIPA buffer (50mM Tris-HCl pH 7.4, 1% NP-40, 0,25% Na-Deoxycholate, 120mM NaCl, 1mM EDTA, 1mM PMSF, 1µg/mL Leupeptine/ Aprotinin/ Pepstatin, 1mM Na3VO4/ Na4P2O7/ NAF) and mixed with 5xLaemmli Buffer.
 After heating to 95°C for 10 minutes, the samples were loaded on 10% Acylamide SDS gels for subsequent electrophoresis.
 Gels were transferred to a PDVF membrane (Roth) using either the Trans-Blot SD Semi-Dry Transfer Cell (Bio-rad) or the Mini Trans-Blot Cell (Biorad), blocked in TBS-T with 2,5% BSA for 30 minutes at room temperature and incubated in the primary antibody over night at 4°C. Blots were incubated with secondary antibodies for 1h at room temperature and washed with TBS-T before imaging.
 Imaging was performed with a FUSION FX (Vilber).
 Immunoblot images were analyzed using ImageJ (NHI).
 The signal of the target protein was then normalized on the indicated loading control (e.g GAPDH or Vinculin).
 To normalize AMPK phosphorylation (pAMPK) levels to those of total AMPK, GAPDH-normalized pAMPK levels were divided by their respective GAPDH-normalized total AMPK levels from the same experiment.
 Primary antibodies used were the rabbit anti-GAPDH (14C10) (Cell Signaling, 2118), rabbit anti-AMPKα (Thr172) (40H9) (Cell Signaling, 2532), rabbit-anti-Phospho-AMPKα (Thr172) (40H9) (Cell Signaling 2535), rabbit-anti-LKB1 (D60C5) (Cell Signaling 3047), rabbit-anti-Vinculin (Cell Signaling 4650), rabbit-anti-RIP (D94C12) XP (Cell Signaling 3493), rabbit-anti RIP3 (E1Z1D) (Cell Signaling 13526), anti-CDK6 (DCS83) mouse (Cell Signaling 3136S), mouse-anti-FLAG M2 (Sigma Aldrich F3165-1MG), rabbit-anti-Renilla Luciferase (EPR17792) (Abcam ab185926), mouse-anti-Renilla Luciferase clone 1D5.2 (Millipore MAB4410).

 Luciferase PPI Assay

 PCA was performed by growing HEK293T cells in DMEM supplemented with 10% FBS in a 24-well plate format.
 PCA analyses was performed similarly as previously described in (Röck et al. (2019)).
 HEK293T cells were grown in DMEM supplemented with 10% FBS.
 The indicated RLuc-tagged constructs, one with RLuc[F1] and one with RLuc[F2], were transiently over-expressed with TransFectin reagent (Bio-Rad, 1703352) in a 24-well plate format.
 Fourty-eight hours after transfection the medium was carefully aspirated, the cells were washed once with PBS (1mM Sodium phosphate ph 7,2; 15mM NaCl) and after addition of 150µL of PBS to each well, transferred to a 96-well plate (Grainer 96 F-Bottom) .
 Bioluminescence was measured after addition of 20µL h-Coelentracine (Nanolight Technology) using the PHERAstar FSX (BMG Labtech) (Measurement start time [s]: 0,2 ; Measurement interval time [s]: 10,00; Optic module LUM plus; Gain: 3600; Focal height [mm] 12,5).
-Data was evaluated using the MARS Data evaluation Software (BMG Labtech).
+Data were evaluated using the MARS Data evaluation Software (BMG Labtech).

 Luciferase PCA Assay (KinCon Assay)

 HEK293T cells, cultured in StableCell DMEM (Sigma Aldrich), were split into 24-well plates at 90.000c/ well and after 24h the indicated plasmids were transfected using TransFectin Lipid reagent (Bio-Rad 1703352) at a total of 50-66ng/well.
 After 48 hours of Protein expression cells were washed once with PBS (1mM Sodium phosphate ph 7,2; 15mM NaCl) and after addition of 150µL of PBS to each well, transferred to a 96-well plate (Grainer 96 F-Bottom) .
-Bioluminescence was measured after addition of 20µL h-Coelentracine (Nanolight Technology) using the PHERAstar FSX (BMG Labtech) (Measurement start time [s]: 0,2 ; Measurement interval time [s]: 10,00; Optic module LUM plus; Gain: 3600; Focal height [mm] 12,5 ).
+Bioluminescence was measured after addition of 20µL h-Coelentracine (Nanolight Technology) using the PHERAstar FSX (BMG Labtech) (Measurement start time [s]: 0,2 ; Measurement interval time [s]: 10,00; Optic module LUM plus; Gain: 3600; Focal height [mm] 12,5).
 Data was evaluated using the MARS Data evaluation Software (BMG Labtech).

 Inhibitors